Disease Guide ·Ear Infections ·2026

 What Causes Ear Infections

-Bacteria, yeast, or both — usually triggered by moisture trapped in the ear canal.
-Allergies (environmental or food) are the number one underlying cause of recurring ear infections.
-Other factors: floppy ears that restrict airflow, swimming, excess ear hair, ear mites (in puppies), and hormonal imbalances.
-Affects roughly 20% of all dogs
+Bacteria, yeast, or both triggered by trapped moisture.
+Allergies are the #1 underlying cause.
+Other factors: floppy ears, swimming, excess hair, ear mites, hormonal imbalances.
+Affects 20% of dogs.

 Symptoms - What to Watch For